Safety is of top priority and we will continue to work with all relevant agencies to provide you with the most up to date guidance.

 The Scottish Government are continually monitoring the Coronavirus Pandemic in every area across Scotland and have introduced Protection Levels across Scotland.

-Glasgow Prestwick Airport is currently in Protection Level 4.
-To find out what measures are currently in place visit the following link - Level 4 Measures.
-To find out what other measures are in place in other parts of the country visit the Scottish Government Website.
+Glasgow Prestwick Airport is currently in Protection Level 4 area along with the rest of mainland Scotland and members of the public are advised to stay at home.
+To find out what measures are currently in place visit the following link - Stay at home guidance.
+To find out what other measures are in place visit the Scottish Government Website.

 For more information on Travel Safety Guidance visit Transport Scotland's Website.